 “Yes, the aspect about respecting one’s Ancestors has always intrigued me,” Talib continued.
 “And I think that having a saint candidate who uses the Ancestors as a role model while also acting as a role model themselves is very… inspiring.”

 “Am I correct in saying that there are two active saint candidates at the moment?”
 Talib pressed onwards.

 Leona’s lips dipped downwards briefly.
 “I still view a failed saint candidate as a saint candidate,” she replied.
 “They’ve already met all the criteria.
 They just haven’t mustered the strength nor the capabilities to take on the role.”
 She held Talib’s gaze.
-“So, yes, from my point of view, there are more than that.
-There’s the failed saint candidate of Taurus.
-And then there’s the failed saint candidate of Libra whom I’ve heard has been frequenting Ophiuchus as of late—despite her not being an agent.”
+“So, no, from my point of view, there are more than that.
+There’s the failed Saint Candidate of Taurus.
+And then there’s the failed Saint Candidate of Libra whom I’ve heard has been frequenting Ophiuchus as of late—despite her not being an agent.”

 Jericho connected the dots.
 Flannery was a failed saint candidate.
 There was most likely history there.
 But it was not relevant.

 “Ah, yes…” Talib cleared his throat, leaning back into his seat.
 He shifted uncomfortably for a moment.
 “I wasn’t aware that saint candidates had responsibilities.
 Well, still—”

 “Are these answers necessary to become Monadic, Talib?
 You seem to have an intense focus on saint candidates when that’s only a fraction of what Monadism is about.”

 Talib flinched.
 “Well, Miss Leona, I apologize if my questions are excessive.
 I’m just a very cautious person, and I like to touch all bases before I dedicate my heart to something.”